-In July 2017, the African Region Office of the Chief Economist and the Development Data Group published the policy research paper Measuring Ownership, Control and Use of Assets,221 which provides an overview of existing approaches to data collection on individual-level asset ownership, control and use.
+In July 2017, the African Region Office of the Chief Economist and the Development Data Group published the policy research paper Measuring Ownership, Control and Use of Assets, 221 which provides an overview of existing approaches to data collection on individual-level asset ownership, control and use.
 The case studies discussed in the publication are reported in this section together with other projects relevant to this theme.
-In August 2018, the World Bank Gender Global Theme released the policy research paper Gender Gaps in Property Ownership in Sub-Saharan Africa.222 The paper uses data on 28 countries in sub-Saharan Africa to shed light on gender gaps in land and housing property ownership.
+In August 2018, the World Bank Gender Global Theme released the policy research paper Gender Gaps in Property Ownership in Sub-Saharan Africa.
+222 The paper uses data on 28 countries in sub-Saharan Africa to shed light on gender gaps in land and housing property ownership.

 Given the requirement for sex-disaggregated data to track targets for key SDGs, including poverty reduction and men and women having equal rights to ownership and control over land, the World Bank Household Strategy recommends that future surveys expand data collection on intra-household individual-level data on ownership of and rights to physical and financial assets, employment, entrepreneurship and control of income.
-The World Bank Gender Strategy,223 together with the International Development Association (IDA), the part of the World Bank that helps the world's poorest countries, has committed to strengthen country sex-disaggregated data and pilot intra-household direct-respondent data collection on employment and assets in 6 IDA countries.
+The World Bank Gender Strategy,223 together with the International Development Association (IDA), the part of the World Bank that helps the world's poorest countries, has committed to strengthening country sex-disaggregated data and pilot intra-household direct-respondent data collection on employment and assets in 6 IDA countries.

 The World Bank has also recently worked on an attempt to measure poverty through a gender lens.
 The report Poverty and Shared Prosperity 2018224 provides an instructive discussion of the methodological issues related to the attempt to measure gender poverty.
-Chapter 5 of the report illustrates alternative approaches to measuring poverty within the household and provides empirical examples covering several countries and indications on the most appropriate approaches and data to use.
+Chapter 5 of the report illustrates alternative approaches to measuring poverty within the household and provides empirical examples covering several countries and indications of the most appropriate approaches and data to use.
 Chapter 4 uses a more consolidated approach to account for individual poverty and well-being looking at multidimensional poverty measures.

 The Gender and Land Rights Database (GLRD) launched by the FAO in 2010 is a key source on the major political, legal and cultural factors that influence the realization of women's land rights throughout the world.
-The program identifies the major political, legal and cultural factors that influence gender-equitable land tenure, highlights gender disparities in land tenure, provides gender- and land-related statistics, supports the integration of international standards and best practices into national policy and legal frameworks, and supports the realization of gender-equitable land tenure.
+The program identifies the major political, legal and cultural factors that influence gender-equitable land tenure, highlights gender disparities in land tenure, provides gender- and land-related statistics supports the integration of international standards and best practices into national policy and legal frameworks, and supports the realization of gender-equitable land tenure.
 GLRD provides information on gender land issues through 84 Country Profiles, Land Tenure Statistics disaggregated by gender and a Legal Assessment Tool of gender-equitable land tenure (LAT).
-The GLRD website also includes a series
+The GLRD website also includes a series of publications and a section for online discussions where experts and members of civil society share information, experiences and concerns about women's tenure security.